-There are also preventive measures available to help keep TMD away before it occurs.
+There are preventive measures available to help avoid TMD before it occurs.
 If you believe you may be at risk for developing this condition, or you just want to know how to avoid this concern, here are some helpful tips that can protect your smile:

 - Maintain a relaxed face and jaw